GreptimeTeam/docs/CONTRIBUTING.md

 You can also use `npm run build` to check dead links.

-### Preview the Chinese documentation
+### Preview the Localized documentation

-Add a new file `.env` in the root directory and add the following content:
+To preview the documentation in a specific language, add a new file called `.env` to the root directory and include the `VITE_LANG=xx` environment variable, where `xx` is the language code.
+For example, to preview the Chinese documentation, add the following content to `.env`:

 ```shell
 VITE_LANG=zh